Do engineers do hands-on work? Some engineers constantly work with their hands, while others may never touch a tool in their entire careers.

 Without that first-hand engineering experience, you’ll never truly unlock your full potential as an engineer.
 To really hit this idea home, let’s chat about the importance of hands-on skills for engineers.

 Important Note: There are certain jobs where you won’t interact with the physical world, and in those cases, hands-on work might not be super beneficial.
 For example, think about software development or some chemical engineering roles.

-But how about if your job only involves 5% work in the physical world?
-I believe you’d still do yourself a disservice as an engineer if you never got hands-on experience.
+However, even if just a tiny 5% of your job involves the physical world, I firmly believe you’d be shortchanging yourself as an engineer if you never gained hands-on experience.

 Real-world experience as an engineer

 You know, sometimes engineering designs may look flawless on paper, and you might feel like an absolute genius.
 But remember, what’s really important is a design’s practicality, not just how pretty it looks.

 Imagine this – you design an underground conduit without any protective encasement right at a river’s edge.
 On paper, it looks perfect, right?
 But in reality, the unstable soil would jeopardize the conduit during installation, causing it to snap under the pressure of the mud and rushing water.
 Without seeing the force of moving water on nearby soil, you’d never have known this.

 The smarter move would be to run the conduit a safe distance away from the river.

 With hands-on experience, you can learn what a successful design looks like while sharpening your common sense.
 Talk about a win-win!